 Just like any other piece of clothing, fit is the most important aspect of a jacket and is subjective from person to person.
 Do you want something that fits a bit tighter or a jacket that you can wear with layers underneath?
 The fit and coverage of rain jackets should prevent moisture from getting in, even if you are bending over or moving your head around.

-Accommodating a pack is another consideration when choosing your jacket.
+Another consideration when choosing your jacket is it’s ability to accommodate a pack.
 Some runners prefer to wear a jacket under their pack, while others would rather wear it over their pack to keep gear dry and make it quicker and easier to take on and off.
 Some jackets intentionally fit a pack underneath, but most will require sizing up to do this.

 Waterproof Versus Water-Resistant

-Waterproof jackets can repel water from their surface and prevent water from seeping into and soaking through the fabric.
-These will keep you dry during prolonged wet conditions, such as a long, soaking rain or wet snowfall.
+The outer layer of most waterproof jackets repels water from its surface using a DWR coating, and the bottom layers protect against higher moisture levels.
+The best running rain jackets will keep you dry during prolonged wet conditions, such as long, soaking rain or wet snowfall.

 Waterproof jackets are often composed of multiple layers of materials that repel and shed moisture and often include a DWR coating.
-Vulnerable areas, such as openings around the neck, hood, wrists, and zippers and seams, tend to feature additional protection.
-A fully waterproof jacket is the gear you will need for true protection from the elements.
+A fully waterproof jacket will provide true protection from the elements.
 All of the features of Patagonia’s Storm Racer Jacket, including its waterproof qualities, led us to name it the best running rain jacket.

 Breathability

 The primary purpose of a rain jacket is to keep you dry.
 However, the tradeoff for this is often breathability.
-The best running rain jackets have come a long way from plastic bag-like ponchos, and many offer excellent moisture protection and breathability.
+Most people have put on a rain jacket in a light sprinkle and gotten more wet from sweat than they would have just left the jacket off.
+The best running rain jackets have come a long way from plastic bag-like ponchos, and many offer both excellent moisture protection and breathability.
 The conditions in which you will be using your jacket can inform the balance of these two features you choose.
-For brief showers in warm climates, you can sacrifice a little waterproof capability for more breathability, whereas you may want to prioritize waterproofness in an all-day soaker with temperatures hovering just above freezing.
+For brief showers in warm climates, you can sacrifice a little waterproof capability for more breathability, whereas you may want to prioritize waterproofness in an all-day soaker or when temperatures are hovering just above freezing.
 The Montbell Versalite Jacket has pit zips to increase its breathability without sacrificing the waterproofness of the jacket material and is an excellent option for running in changing or warmer but wet conditions.
+An anorak-style jacket with only a half-zipper, like the Rab Phantom Waterproof Pull-On Jacket or the Inov8 Raceshell HZ, makes it harder to regulate temperature than a jacket with a full zipper.

-Waterproof jackets improve their breathability by using fabric with permeable membranes that have microscopic holes big enough to let water vapor from your body escape but small enough to block water droplets from the outside.
+Waterproof jackets are made of fabrics that have permeable membranes that have microscopic holes big enough to let water vapor from your body escape but small enough to block water droplets from the outside.
+This allows them to be both waterproof and breathable.
 This technology comes at a premium, though.
 Generally, the more lightweight and breathable a waterproof jacket is, the higher the price tag.
 A pricey jacket with all the bells and whistles may not make sense for everyone, but if you are spending hours running in a cold and soaking rain, the combination of good breathability and waterproof capability can quite literally be a lifesaver.

-Some laboratory values quantify a jacket’s breathability — see our answer to the frequently asked question “How is breathability measured?” below.
-These measures give a reference point for the objective breathability of a material, but as with many types of technology that are analyzed in a lab, real-world performance doesn’t always agree.
+Some laboratory values quantify a jacket’s breathability, including its MVRT or RET (see our glossary of terms above).
+These measures give a reference point for the objective breathability of a material, but as with many types of technology analyzed in a lab, real-world performance doesn’t always agree.
 Real-world breathability can depend on several external factors, like temperature, humidity, or a person’s sweat rate.

 Protection

-Staying dry when the wet weather rolls in is why you are looking for the best running rain jacket.
+Staying dry when the wet weather rolls in is why you are looking for the best running rain jacket in the first place.
 As we mentioned above, how a rain jacket provides waterproof protection will vary from brand to brand, but generally, it is a waterproof membrane — such as Gore-Tex, eVent, or Pertex — that layers with other fabrics.

-A rain jacket often features either two, 2.5, or three layers.
-In a two-layer jacket, such as the Montbell Rain Trekker Jacket and Montbell Versalite Jacket, an outer layer of durable water repellent (DWR)-coated nylon is layered or bonded to a waterproof membrane, such as Gore-Tex or similar.
+A rain jacket is generally made of either two, 2.5, or three layers.
+In a two-layer jacket, such as the Montbell Rain Trekker Jacket and Montbell Versalite Jacket, an outer layer of DWR-coated nylon is layered or bonded to a waterproof membrane, such as Gore-Tex or similar.

-A 2.5-layer jacket, such as our ultralight winner, the Rab Phantom Waterproof Pull-On Jacket, adds a coating on the innermost layer of the jacket to protect it from body oils, sweat, and other substances that can degrade the material.
-This coating is a half layer because it’s not a complete material layer.
+A 2.5-layer jacket, such as our ultralight winner, the Rab Phantom Waterproof Pull-On Jacket, adds a coating on the innermost layer to protect it from body oils, sweat, and other substances that can degrade the material.
+This coating is a half layer because it’s not an entirely separate layer of material.

 A three-layer jacket features the outer layer bonded to the waterproof membrane, with an additional full inner layer of material.
 A three-layer jacket will, in theory, give you the most protection from the elements but at an increased weight and with reduced breathability.